Applied Health Research Questions (AHRQ) fall into one of three categories:

-Rapid response AHRQs are defined by the Ministry of Health and Long-Term Care (MOHLTC) as preliminary information providing a “first blush” response.
+Rapid response AHRQs are defined by the Ministry of Health (MOH) as preliminary information providing a “first blush” response.
 For ICES, this means information is readily available or easily accessible and can be furnished within five business days.
 A rapid response AHRQ also indicates that information is required urgently to inform a highly important policy or planning decision.

-- complex analysis based on an existing optimized algorithm (e.g., running the costing algorithm)
+- Complex analysis based on an existing optimized algorithm (e.g., running the costing algorithm); or

-When existing knowledge is not sufficient for planning or policy development, a research project will be initiated.
-Research project AHRQs may take months or even years, depending on the type of new knowledge that must be generated.
+When existing knowledge is not sufficient for planning or policy development and new knowledge must be generated, a research project is initiated.
+Research project AHRQs may take months or even years, depending on the type of knowledge to be generated.
 For ICES, research projects may involve a Data Sharing Agreement or multiple analyses.

 Examples of research projects are:

 - Prevalence of pressure ulcers and related skin problems in health care settings in Ontario